 What would happen, if there was a major connection between the Pacific and Atlantic Oceans?
 Would anything change at all?
 What would the human and animal impact be?
 The melting of ice caps in North America may answer a few of these questions.
 A team of researchers ponded that question in an article published in Global Change Biology.

 The Northwest Passage in the Arctic has been opened by melting ice for the first time in many years.
-The opening of the passage has invigorated businesses long spent hauling their goods by land or by air in the absence of a convenient sea route between the Atlantic and the Pacific.
+The opening of the passage has invigorated businesses long spent hauling their goods by land or by air in the absence of a convenient sea route between the Atlantic Ocean and the Pacific Ocean.
 Now that there is an opening, many companies are seeking ways to use it efficiently to transport their goods.

 People aren’t the only things moving through the newly opened Northwest Passage.
-Animals that were once solely located in the Atlantic or the Pacific are now being seen in places they’ve never been spotted before.
+Animals that were once solely located in the Atlantic or the Pacific Ocean are now being seen in places they’ve never been spotted before.
 Sea animals as well as beasts of the land and air are going further than they’ve ever gone before, sometimes to the detriment of their host environment.

 Pacific gray whales have been seen in the Atlantic and in the Mediterranean.
 The Manx shearwater, a bird native to the Atlantic, has now been seen flying along the Pacific coastline.
 Some experts estimate that nearly 75 species of animals have moved from their normal environments elsewhere, possibly because of the Northwest Passage.